maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

         HPI Coils placement on head.

-    - Communicate with participant
+    - Communicate with the participant
-        - Turn on the microphone [IMAGE]
+        - Turn on the microphone
         - Talk to the participant through the Vpixx microphone
         - Make sure the participant is replying back and that the voice quality is good
         - Tell them that the experiment is about to start and that they should refrain from any movement
-        - Tell them that if they need to speak to you for any urgent issue, they can freely do this at any time
+        - Tell them that if they need to speak to you for any urgent issue, they can do this freely at any time
-        - Turn off the microphone [IMAGE]
+        - Turn off the microphone

 #.
 Run experiment and recording
-    - Run your script until it lands on the `Introduction Page` of your script as explaind in the :ref:`design_experiment` section.
+    - Run your script until it lands on the `Introduction Page` of your script as explained in the :ref:`design_experiment` section.
     - Prepare MEG recording
 #.
 Prepare MEG recording
     - On ‘MEG MAIN PC’ computer, open MEG Lab (on desktop), aka MEG160